wolf99-vrr/python-port-scanner/README.md

 Only scan systems you own or have explicit permission to test.

 ## Author
-Vijayarama Mohith Varma | Cybersecurity M.S. | CISSP
+Vijayarama Mohith Varma | Cybersecurity M.S.